 Why do some groups perform at a level beyond the sum of their individual parts while others perform below that?
 The answer lies in their culture.
 In this book, Daniel Coyle demystifies how a great culture is formed.
-In The Culture Code summary, you’ll learn the 3 core skills required to create and sustain a great culture.
-Do check out our book summary bundle in pdf/mp3 infographic, text and audio formats, for more details, examples and tips!
+In this free version of The Culture Code summary, you’ll learn the 3 core skills required to create and sustain a great culture.

 Groups of business school students and kindergartners were challenged to build the tallest possible structure using uncooked spaghetti, tape, string and marshmallow.
 The business students discussed ideas and options, decided on a strategy and divided their tasks systematically.
 The kindergarten kids stood closely in a circle, started on the task without any strategy, and spontaneously exchanged ideas along the way.
 Surprisingly, the kindergartners built structures that were on average twice the height of the business students’.
 It turns out that group performance depends more on how people interact with one another than on their individual skills.